Rauda111/c4_rust_-Al-Hiyar/README.md

   Features and bug fixes have been developed on separate branches and merged via pull requests to facilitate code review and collaboration.

-# Conclusion

-This project demonstrates a self-hosting C compiler implemented in Rust with enhanced safety, maintainability, and a bonus feature for floating‑point support.
-Follow the instructions above to build, run, and test the compiler.
-For further details, please refer to the in-code documentation and the comparison report.

 ---